Cybersecurity

 What we can do for you

-This means that cyber security should be a regular topic of discussion in the boardroom, and that there should be a separate budget for it.
-This is also argued - and rightly so - by the Cyber Security Council (CSR ).
-The Cyber Security Council is a national and independent advisory body of the government and the business community.
+Cyber security should be a regular topic of discussion in the boardroom, with a separate budget.
+This is also - rightly - argued by the Cyber Security Council (CSR).
+The Cyber Security Council is a national and independent advisory body to both the cabinet and the business community.
 Earlier, in 2019, another advisory body - the Scientific Council for Government Policy (WRR) - also warned to prepare society for digital disruption.

 Cybersecurity QuickScan

-Enough warnings.
+Warnings galore.
 What can you do?
-Ploum's Cybersecurity team would be pleased to help carry out a QuickScan and explore the possibilities in the field of cybersecurity - both preventatively and in the event of an incident.
-The company can then move as concretely as possible from the technology and the legal rules and possibilities to a clear strategy for your company's boardroom.
+Ploum's Cybersecurity team is happy to help you perform a QuickScan and explore cybersecurity options - both preventively and in the event of an incident.
+It can then move as concretely as possible from technology and legal rules and possibilities to a clear strategy for your company's boardroom.

 Shareholders, regulators and stakeholders

 Businesses are increasingly required to have thought about cybersecurity.
-Whether they are regulators, shareholders, interest groups, customers or suppliers.
-Cybersecurity is by no means only about 'ransomware', it is about the continuity of the company.
-And that can also relate to, for example, keeping and safeguarding company secrets and the strategy in the field of R&D. If such matters are leaked or reach the competition, this can have major consequences for the company and its reputation.
+This includes regulators, shareholders, interest groups, customers and suppliers.
+Cybersecurity is far more than just 'ransomware', it is about business continuity.
+And that can also relate, for instance, to keeping and monitoring trade secrets and R&D strategy.
+If such things leak out or end up with a competitor, this can have major consequences for (the reputation of) the company.

 Privacy

-Cybersecurity incidents, such as a hack/ransomware attack, often involve the loss or temporary unavailability of personal data.
-Consequently, there may be a 'data breach', which in principle must be reported to (among others) the Dutch Data Protection Authority (“Autoriteit Persoonsgegevens”) soon.
-Our privacy team is happy to assist.
-Our team can also assist in drafting a sufficient data breach protocol.
-Here you can read more about our privacy/data protection experts and in which types of matters they can assist.
+Cybersecurity incidents often also involve the loss or temporary unavailability of personal data.
+Consequently, there will often be a 'data breach', which should, in principle, be reported to (among others) the Personal Data Authority (AP) soon.
+Our privacy team is happy to help in this respect.
+They can also help you draw up a data breach protocol.
+Here you can read more about our privacy specialists and what they can help you with.

 Met uw inschrijving blijft u op de hoogte van de laatste juridische ontwikkelingen op dit gebied.
 Vul hieronder uw gegevens in om per e-mail op te hoogte te blijven.